Information Statement* Mission Saver Student Account

 Financial Hardship:

-The requirement to give us at least 31 days’ notice for the MSSA does not apply where the request is to alleviate financial hardship that you are experiencing.
+The 31-day notice requirement does not apply where a withdrawal is needed to alleviate financial hardship.
 If you are experiencing financial hardship, please contact us or view our Hardship Policy for further information.

 Interest: